juicebox-systems/juicebox-hsm-realm/cluster-cli/usage.md

 Usage: cluster [OPTIONS] <COMMAND>

 Commands:
-  agents         Print basic information about every discoverable agent auth-token     Create an auth token for a test tenant configuration  Print a configuration that uses the discoverable realm(s) experimental   Subcommands that are not yet stable and may be dangerous
+  agents         Print detailed information about every discoverable agent auth-token     Create an auth token for a test tenant configuration  Print a configuration that uses the discoverable realm(s) experimental   Subcommands that are not yet stable and may be dangerous